thisishuzaifa/brain-dump/posts/html-css-challenge.md

 # HTML CSS Challenge

-## Choose one of the following challenges:
+## Choose one of the following challenges - but try to do both!

 ### Challenge 1:Create a tribute page